-Kendra Yee is a 16-year-old alien dreamer who lives in Toronto.
-Her head is in the clouds and her hands are stained with ink.
-She never leaves the house without her backpack, a variety of pens, and multiple sketchbooks.
+Kendra Yee is an illustrator who lives in Toronto.
+Her hands are always stained with ink, and she never leaves the house without her backpack, a variety of pens, and multiple sketchbooks.
 She likes to post her drawings and musings at Unadoptable.
 Email her at email@example.com.

 Krista Burton writes the award-winning blog Effing Dykes and lives in Chicago.
 When she’s not writing, she travels for her job, tries not to stare openly at cute girls, and spends inordinate amounts of time in drugstore makeup aisles.